Symplectic mechanics of relativistic spinning compact bodies. III. quadratic-in-spin integrability in Type-D Einstein spacetimes: persistence and breakdown: Hamiltonian formulation and phase space reduction

 \subsubsection{Stability under the Hamiltonian flow}

-Importantly, the sub-manifold $\mcP$ is well-defined and, most crucially, \emph{stable}, under the flow of $H$.\footnote{This is actually automatically enforced from the way we defined the framework, because the momentum-velocity relation (one of Hamilton's equations) already ``knows'' that the TD SSC is enforced.} Geometrically, this means that any solution to Hamilton's equations on $\mcM$ that starts on $\mcP$ will \emph{stay} within $\mcP$ under the flow of $H$.
-In equation:
+Importantly, the submanifold $\mcP$ is well-defined and, most crucially, \emph{stable} under the flow of $H$.\footnote{This stability is inherent to the framework construction, as the momentum-velocity relation (one of Hamilton's equations) already ``knows'' that the TD SSC is enforced.} Geometrically, this ensures that any solution to Hamilton's equations on $\mcM$ originating on $\mcP$ \emph{remains} within $\mcP$.
+This stability condition is expressed as